Ngineer101/minimalizt/src/content/blog/automatic-embeddings-supabase-cloudflare-workers.md

 ## Troubleshooting and Next Steps

 - If you encounter any configuration issues, double-check that all required Supabase extensions are enabled and configured correctly.
-- Ensure that the queue and the `pgmq_public` schema is exposed via the data API.
+- Ensure the queue and the `pgmq_public` schema is exposed via the data API.
+- Ensure you are setting the schema correctly when doing RPC calls - e.g. `supabase.schema('pgmq_public').rpc('read')`
 - Review your Cloudflare Worker logs for any error messages.
 - For further guidance, refer to the [official documentation of Supabase](https://supabase.com/docs/guides/ai/automatic-embeddings).